kaltura/nginx-akamai-token-validate-module/README.md

 * **default**: `none`
 * **context**: `http`, `server`, `location`

+This setting can be used to strip query parameters, set it to the name of the parameter to strip.
+The default behavior is not to strip any query parameters.
-When enabled, the token is stripped off the request URI.
-This setting is useful when the validated requests are proxied to some upstream server (using proxy_pass), it hides the token from the upstream server
+This setting is useful when the validated requests are proxied to some upstream server (using proxy_pass) - it can be used to remove the token from the upstream request

 ## Copyright & License